apache/nuttx-apps/graphics/twm4nx/README.txt

       o Move toward the top decreases the height of the Window o Other moves will affect both the height and width of the window.

+    - NOTE:  While resizing, non-critical events from all other windows are ignored.

   Themes
     - There are two themes support by the configuration system: o CONFIG_TWM4NX_CLASSIC.
 Strong bordered windows with dark primary